Battle of Cape St. Vincent (1797): Battle

-Seeing that it would be difficult to disengage, Jervis decided to continue because the situation would only get worse were the Spanish fleet to join up with the French.
-Meanwhile, the Canadian Captain Hallowell became so excited that he thumped the Admiral on the back, "That's right Sir John, and, by God, we'll give them a damn good licking!"
-As the light grew, it became obvious that the Spanish ships were formed in two loose columns, one of about 18 ships to windward and the other, of about nine ships, somewhat closer to the British.
+It would be difficult to disengage, and the situation would only get worse were the Spanish fleet to join up with the French: Jervis decided to continue.
+Hearing this, the Canadian Captain Hallowell became so excited he thumped the Admiral on the back, "That's right Sir John, and, by God, we'll give them a damn good licking!"
+The Spanish were formed in two loose columns, one of about 18 ships to windward and the other, of about nine ships, somewhat closer to the British.
 At about 10:30 a.m., the Spanish ships in the weather column were seen to wear ship and turn to port.
 This gave the impression that they might form a line and pass along the weather column of the British fleet, exposing the smaller British column to the fire of the larger Spanish division.
-At 11:00 a.m., Jervis gave his order: "Form in a line of battle ahead and astern of Victory as most convenient."
-When this order was completed the British fleet had formed a single line of battle, sailing in a southerly direction on a course to pass between the two Spanish columns.
+At 11:00 a.m., Jervis ordered: "Form in a line of battle ahead and astern of Victory as most convenient."
+When this was completed the British fleet had formed a single line of battle, sailing south to pass between the two Spanish columns.
 At 11:12 a.m., Jervis made his next signal: "Engage the enemy" and then at 11:30 a.m.: "Admiral intends to pass through enemy lines".
 The Battle of Cape St. Vincent had begun.